SAP-samples/logistics-business-network-gtt-standardapps-samples/lbn-gtt-standard-app/Documents/What's New for Fulfillment Tracking Apps.md

 # What's New for Fulfillment Tracking Apps
+## August 16th, 2025
+Minor enhancements are made to improve the system performance when there is a large number of freight units or freight unit items.

 ## March 16th, 2024
 1. Enhanced the logic to retrieve the system time zone.
 2. The error message "GTT is not enabled " will not show even if GTT-related configuration is not done or completed during cross tracked process update.